vlod/sample-code/README.md

 - [runLenEncoding.js](./runLenEncoding.js) Run length encoding of a string

-- [hnFirebase](./hnFirebase/) Pull top stories from hackernews using the Firebase API using async/await
+- [hnFirebase](./hnFirebase/) Pull top stories from hackernews using the Firebase API and limit the number of concurrent requests.

 - [bbcPageScrapper](./bbcPageScrapper/) Pull down html page and parse body of article with cheerio.js.
 Test with mocha/chai.
 Http mocking with nock.js